AntonioViscomi/ros_gz_bridge/README.md

 # TODO: Include NavSat velocity mapping in the mapping tab

+## This is a package created on the basis of [ros_gz_bridge](https://github.com/gazebosim/ros_gz/tree/ros2/ros_gz_bridge).
+It has been modified to include a mapping between the NavSat Gazebo Sim plugin velocities and ROS2 Humble.

 # Bridge communication between ROS and Gazebo

 This package provides a network bridge which enables the exchange of messages